aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/41_AIWorkflows.md

 ```
 Even with prescriptive prompting like what was provided, Amazon Q Developer (like any Agent) may need more guidance.
 If you feel like the Agent isn't moving in the right direction, don't be afraid to stop it and re-direct it's activity with additional prompting.

-{{% notice info %}}
-Notice how Amazon Q always prompts you to "trust" it when creating or updating content in your Coder workspace.
+::alert[Notice how Amazon Q always prompts you to "trust" it when creating or updating content in your Coder workspace.]{type="info"}
-{{% /notice %}}
 This should create something similar to this:
 ```bash
 task-management-app/